IjzerenHein/famous-flex/docs/LayoutController.md

 ###layoutController.insert(indexOrId, renderable, [insertSpec])
 Inserts a renderable into the data-source.

-The optional argument `insertSpec` is only used by 'FlowLayoutController' and `ScrollLayoutController`.
+The optional argument `insertSpec` is only used `flow` mode is enabled.
 When specified, the renderable is inserted using an animation starting with size, origin, opacity, transform, etc... as specified in `insertSpec'.

 **Params**